Aortic Aneurysm Can Continue To Expand And If Left Untreated, Can Eventually Burst, Causing Sudden Death

 Our vascular surgeons have staff privileges at major local hospitals, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.

-To schedule an aneurysm screening or an aortic aneurysm surgery with one of the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Riverview, give us a call at (813) 999-3992 because if left untreated, aneurysms can rupture and take your life.
+To schedule a vascular consultation with one of the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Riverview, give us a call at (813) 999-3992 because if left untreated, aneurysms can rupture and take your life.